The 3 Pillars Your Business Must Stand On

 - 3 min read

 I’ve been in this game since 2021, with zero background in sales or marketing.
-And over the years, I’ve seen a lot of people who seemed well-established disappear.
+Over the years, I’ve seen many people who seemed well-established disappear.
 The reasons vary—burnout, inconsistency, chasing trends—but the common thread?
+They lacked a clear, systematised process to consistently execute on the three pillars every successful business is built upon:

 Lead Generation